 Here are the steps to get a second passport & citizenship through your ancestry:

-First, begin by talking to some of your relatives, and them to guide you through your family history.
+First, begin by talking to some of your relatives, and let them guide you through your family history.

 You should try to find out where your grandparents have emigrated from, and whether they still hold – or have claims to – citizenship from their home countries.